cjdbarlow/Part-One/cardiac-output.md

     * Too much underestimates CO
     * Too little overestimates CO
 * Warm fluid
-The closer the temperature of injectate is to blood, the greater degree of error introduced to the measurment.
+The closer the temperature of injectate is to blood, the greater degree of error introduced to the measurement.
     * Colder injectate is more accurate, but carries the risk of inducing bradyarrhythmias
 * Poorly positioned PAC
 The PAC must be positioned in West's Zone 3 for blood flow to occur past the tip, and for the measured temperature to be accurate.